 Plans: Every good project starts with a plan.
 We prepare comprehensive drawings for all installations.
 Other than just good building practice, it makes it much easier to add the project to your home insurance and adds to the value of the project in the long run.
 If planning permission is needed from the municipality, plans come in very handy!

 Permits: Not getting a building permit from your municipality can result in fines, repairs or, in some cases, being ordered to take down the new installation.
 GTA Decks makes getting permits easy: we offer BCIN, professional design drafting, architecture design, permit drawings, and more.

 Step 5: Find your contractor

 Now that you have your plans and permits, the fun begins!
 A contractor has to excavate (as required), insert post brackets, put together deck footings and joists, lay beams, install railings and panels, and add skirt boards for the finishing touches.

-So it’s a good idea to find a contractor that’s local, experienced, responsive, and promises quality workmanship.
+So it’s a good idea to find a deck contractor that’s local, experienced, responsive, and promises quality workmanship.

 Outdoor living projects are all about the experience you envision for your property.
 That’s why customers (homeowners and business owners) turn to us – a leading design-and-build team in Toronto and the GTA.
 We put our complete commitment into a job done well.
 We work with you, bringing your dream to life, and recommending alternatives if we foresee issues.